A Short Story

-“The tennis court,” you say, reeling a bit.
+“The tennis court,” I say, reeling a bit.
 “Did you mention something about this place having a tennis court.”

 “So wet,” Sabrina calls you.
 “You are still so wet.”

-At that point, Sabrina called over several female friends in the room.
+At that point, Sabrina called over several friends.
 “Ellen, Jan, Brianne,” she said.
 “C’mon, ladies.
 Let’s see if we can dry Jared off.”